On this page

 What is redundancy and retrenchment?

-In simple terms, the employer makes a position redundant when its duties are no longer needed to be done by anyone.
-Once the position is redundant, the person doing its duties may either be redeployed (i.e. given another job) or retrenched (i.e. lose their job and not be offered another).
+In simple terms, the employer makes a position redundant when its duties are no longer required to be done by anyone.
+Once the position is redundant, the person doing its duties may either be redeployed (given another job) or retrenched (lose their job and not be offered another).

 Consider options and plan ahead

-When considering which positions to make redundant think about what skills are least needed now and what you'll need when there is a recovery (if you are in a downturn).
+If your business is in a downturn, and you're considering which positions to make redundant, think about what skills are least needed now – and what you'll need when there's a recovery.
 This means reducing or eliminating positions that make the least contribution to safety, compliance or income.

-Other options are reducing positions with skills easiest to replace or duties you can move to other positions.
-To plan ahead, use our workforce planning tools.
+Other options are reducing positions with skills easiest to replace, or duties you can move to other positions.

 Use fair selection criteria

 This should include performance and other transparent processes.
-Keep people up to date to maintain trust and respect by communicating properly.
-It will help to be a good communicator so use our communication skills for managers.
+Keep people up-to-date to maintain trust and respect by communicating properly.

 Check awards and agreements